secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/index.html.md

 ### Laptop Repair

 If your laptop is broken and needs to be repaired you can take it into an Apple repair store.
+You should ensure that you have a recent backup before doing so, and that your laptop is not your only registered device for iCloud two-factor authentication.

 If the repair is not going to be too expensive (more than $1000 dollars USD), go ahead and repair and expense.
 If the repair is going to take longer than a day then you need to make sure you have a back up laptop to work on that is non-Windows.